deckerego/Macropad_Hotkeys/README.md

 key (like play/pause), a mouse action, or a MIDI note.
 More than one key can be specified in a sequence.

-The example in `macros/examples/test.py` is a good starter for your own custom macro.
+The example in `macros/examples/minimal.py` is a good starter for your own custom macro.
-From this example you can see the triplets which specify color, label, and commands and visualize the key layout for the configuration, with the rotary encoder values at the bottom.
+From this example you can see the triplets which specify color, label, and commands and visualize the key layout for the configuration.

 Note the "launch" setting is a macro that will run when you switch to a given screen.
 It does not run when the macropad first starts, but it will once you switch from another screen.
-See `macros/examples/resolve_edit.py` for an example.
+See `macros/examples/example.py` for an example of all configuration options.

 ## Installing